AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/remove-disable-the-user-account.md

 #### Other Information
 <!-- *If anything apart, please provide us the details here* -->

-**If remove/disable the account is in urgent basis.
+**If the remove/disable the account is urgent.
 Please provide the reason in detail why this account to be deactivated/removed from Confluence**